1 - Teenage years and early twenties

 Other contributing factors if you’re struggling with fatigue can be a lack of sleep (especially if night sweats are an issue) and anaemia is one to watch out for too.
 Especially in the earlier stages of the menopause, heavy, more frequent periods can often crop up which is a common risk factor.
 The approach to menopause is also a common time for your thyroid gland to go offline (cleverly all your endocrine glands are linked).
 This is another check that is worth getting with the doctor.

 Together with problem periods, bloating and weight gain around the middle may also be getting you down as you wrangle with those menopausal symptoms.
 Stress can easily contribute to weight gain around the middle, as can doing too much in terms of strict diet or exercise regimes – this can in fact have the opposite effect on your weight loss efforts!

 Support your oestrogen naturally

 Our Menopause Support contains an extract of soy isoflavones which can help to gently support oestrogen.
 As fluctuating oestrogen can give rise to a number of symptoms during this time, by gently supporting your oestrogen levels you can help to manage a number of the different symptoms we associate with menopause.

 Employ some extra support

-Whilst your hormones fluctuate in the lead up to the menopause, the resultant symptoms can be quite widespread and varied.
-Monthly symptoms are more typical of PMS but if your symptoms start to become more irregular or constant, this could be sign that it’s peri-menopause instead.
+Whilst your hormones fluctuate in the lead up to the menopause, the resulting symptoms can be quite widespread and varied.
+Monthly symptoms are more typical of PMS but if your symptoms start to become more irregular or constant, this could be a sign that it’s peri-menopause instead.